What is EICR certificate?

-The above is a record of you reaching out for help in an attempt to be proactive in dealing with the tenant’s failure to grant access.
+The above is a record of you reaching out for help in dealing with the tenant’s failure to grant access.

 How long does it take to do electrical safety checks?

 Half of all UK house fires are caused accidentally by defective house wiring.
-Lack of regular electrical safety checks can be life-threatening.
+A lack of regular electrical safety checks can be life-threatening.
 Also, every year over 65 people die from incorrect wiring.

-An EICR test will check the condition of the electrical installation and evaluate how efficiently it is working.
+A test will check the electrical installation condition and evaluate how efficiently it is working.

-Legally residential landlords must obtain a report (Electrical Installation Condition Report) from the electrician conducting the inspection and test.
-The EICR will explain its outcomes and any investigative or remedial work needed.
+Legally residential landlords must obtain a report (Electrical Installation Condition Report) from the electrician conducting the test.
+The report will explain its outcomes and any investigative or remedial work needed.

 How much does an EICR test cost?

-The cost of an electrical installation condition reports (EICR) depends on how big the property is.
+The cost of an electrical installation condition report (EICR) depends on how big the property is.
 The average price for a 3-bedroom house is between £80 to £140.

-Where can I get an EICR inspection done?
+Where can I get an EICR check done?

 Yes, it is for residential properties.
-Private landlords must make sure every electrical installation in their residential property is inspected and tested at regular intervals of no more than 5 years.
+Private landlords must ensure every electrical installation in their residential property is checked at regular intervals of no more than 5 years.

 Do I need an EICR to sell my house?

 An EICR is not legally needed if you are selling your property.
-However, it may help potential buyers and give them peace of mind that the electrics are safe.
+However, it may help potential buyers and make them aware that the electrics are safe.

 How long is an EICR valid for?

-It is recommended an EICR is carried out every ten years, five years for privately residential rented properties.
+How long does a landlord’s electrical certificate last is a very common question?
+It is recommended an EICR be carried out at an interval of every ten years, five years for privately residential rented properties.
 Or if there is a change of tenant in a dwelling.

-Can a tenant move in without an EICR?
+Can a tenant move in without a report?

-No, not if you do not have a valid EICR.
+No, not if you do not have a valid report.
 However, new build properties should already have one.

 Suppose your rental property is a new build or has been completely rewired.
-In that case, you will not need to get an Electrical Installation Condition Report (EICR) until five years after your EIC was issued.
+In that case, you will not need to get an Electrical Installation Condition Report until five years after your EICR was issued.

 The British Landlords Association is a free national association, why not join us today for Free!